 Time has collapsed on this island-nation but time seems on the verge of unwrapping.
 Albeit scarce and expensive, internet has open a window that cannot be closed anymore.
 One senses a people yearning to escape this austere paradise and to embrace the world.
 The restrictions of the Trump administration may slow down the process but ineluctably the island will build bridges with the rest of the world.

-These pictures have been taken between June 2014 and September 2018 and are a melancholic homage to a revolution that once inspired so many hopes and has demanded so many sacrifices.
+These pictures are a melancholic homage to a revolution that once inspired so many hopes and has demanded so many sacrifices.

 There are about the impossibility of an island.